MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md

 [!include [banner](../includes/banner.md)]

 > [!NOTE]
-> The **Export to Data Lake** add-in is generally available in the United States, Canada, United Kingdom (UK South), Europe (West Europe, North Europe), South East Asia, East Asia, Australia, India, and Japan regions.
-If your finance and operations environment is in any of those regions, you will be able to install the **Export to Data Lake** add-in in it.
-Microsoft will enable this feature in additional regions in the future.
-You can join the [preview Yammer group](https://www.yammer.com/dynamicsaxfeedbackprograms/#/threads/inGroup?type=in_group&feedId=32768909312&view=all) to stay in touch and ask questions that will help you understand the feature and upcoming improvements.
 >
+> **Export to Data Lake** add-in is deprecated as of 15-Oct-2023 and we advise new customers to use [Synapse Link for Dataverse service built into Power Apps](https://learn.microsoft.com/power-apps/maker/data-platform/azure-synapse-link-select-fno-data) New customers may not be able to install the Export to data Lake add-in after this date.
+>
+> Existing customers may transition to Synapse Link by following guidance provided in [https://aka.ms/TransitionToSynapseLink](https://aka.ms/FnOtoSynapseLink).
+Existing customers can continue to install and use **Export to Data Lake** add-in untl the service is decommissioned on 1-Nov-2024.
+>
 > The **Export to Data Lake** feature isn't available in Tier-1 (developer) environments.
 You must have a cloud-based Tier-2 or higher sandbox environment to enable this feature.
-However, you can prototype the feature in a Tier-1 (developer) environment by using [GitHub tools](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/blob/master/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ReadmeV2.md).
-These tools let you export data from your Tier-1 or sandbox environment into a data lake in the same format that is exported by the feature.
+>

 Before you can use the **Export to Data Lake** feature in finance and operations environments, your administrator must install the **Export to Data Lake** add-in and connect your environment with a data lake.
 The **Export to Data Lake** add-in must be installed in your environment via LCS.
 You must contact your LCS administrator to perform this operation.